AUTOMATIC1111/stable-diffusion-webui/README.md

 # the command below must output something like: 1 File(s) 4,265,380,512 bytes
 ls model.ckpt
 ```

-> Note: the directory structure for manual instruction has been changed on 2022-09-09 to match automatic installation: previosuly
-> webui was in a subdirectory of stable diffusion, now it's the reverse.
-If you followed manual installation before the
-> chage, you can still use the program with you existing directory sctructure.

 After that the installation is finished.